-On behalf of the Australian and New Zealand Geotechnical societies we welcome you to the ANZ2023 conference.
-ANZ2023 is a regional conference of the ISSMGE and is held on a 4 year cycle in between the ICSMGE conferences.
-The aims of this conference are to reconnect people post-covid, help develop the next generation of geotechnical leaders through plenary and session presentations and to stimulate technical discussion.
+On behalf of the Australian and New Zealand Geotechnical societies, we thank all delegates, speakers, sponsors and exhibitors who attended the ANZ 2023 Conference.
+The conference aimed to reconnect people in a post-COVID world, develop the next generation of geotechnical leaders through plenary and session presentations, and stimulate technical discussions.

-Cairns is the first regional centre in Australia to be awarded the ANZ conference.
-Cairns was chosen because it has good transport connections, has many activities for partners and families and its geology covers most areas of interest.
-We hope you get the chance to enjoy the Great Barrier Reef, the Kuranda Range and perhaps the Atherton tablelands and Cape York peninsula.
-There is also fine wining and dining to be had.
+Cairns proudly served as the first regional center in Australia to host the ANZ conference.
+It was selected for its excellent transport connections, numerous activities for partners and families, and its geologically diverse landscape, covering a wide range of interests.
+We hope that all attendees had the opportunity to explore the wonders of the Great Barrier Reef, the Kuranda Range, the Atherton Tablelands, and the Cape York Peninsula.
+Additionally, there were exceptional wining and dining experiences to be had.

 Dr Richard Kelly